‘British Pop Archive’ Invitation Suite

 (If you’re a PaperSpecs PRO member, you’ll know all about this cutting-edge technique, which we covered in a recent members-only Deep Dive with Foilco’s Matt Hornby.)

-The registration is so super-tight, the gradations between Black and Orange foils are absolutely breathtaking.
-This is especially true of the circular, album-like graphics, which are nods to the bands represented in the archive, including Joy Division and Buzzcocks.
+The registration is so tight, and the gradations between Black and Orange foils are breathtaking.
+Circular, album-like graphics, nodding to bands like Joy Division and Buzzcocks, further enhance the design.

 As you can see, the use of colored foils doesn’t just make your design “pop.”
 In the right hands it can make it positively explode with vibrancy.
 And when you want to get people’s attention, it doesn’t get much better than that.